payment-gateway.app Docs

 cd payment-gateway-deploy/docker-compose

-2. Create .env from the template, replace yourdomain.com with your actual domain, and add your registry access values from the license dashboard.
+2. Prepare environment configuration.
+On first run, ./deploy.sh copies templates/.env.template to .env if it is missing, prints required values, and exits until domains and deployment access credentials are filled in.
+You can also create .env manually from the template, replace yourdomain.com with your actual domain, and add your deployment access values from the license dashboard.
 See Configuration Requirements for MongoDB TLS and Self-Hosted Installation for the full credential setup.

 3. Deploy the application (auto-generates .env.secrets on first run):